unmateo/toybank/README.md

 - routers: each component's HTTP rest API capabilities, focusing on input & output
 - services: the actual business logic (in this case, mostly persistance)
   - a non HTTP rest API would directly use this layer skipping the routers

+## Business considerations:

+- unique fields: Customer.email, Account.alias should probably have Unique constraints
+- balance: should we enforce a minimum?
+- security: should we secure the endpoints? how?
+- more generic endpoints as /accounts, /transfers, etc. might me useful